nonsonwune/gke-time-api/README.md

 2. Pushes it to Google Container Registry
 3. Updates the Terraform configuration
 4. Applies the Terraform changes
+5. Updates the Kubernetes manifest with the correct PROJECT_ID and IMAGE_TAG
+6. Deploys the updated Kubernetes resources
-5. Verifies that the API is accessible by running a test
+7. Verifies that the API is accessible by running a test with retries

 ## Monitoring and Alerting